Miretz/DesignPatterns/README.md

-A few Java Desing Patterns
+A few Java Design Patterns